Skip to main content

 You can help translate RemNote!

 Localizing a complex application like RemNote requires a large collective effort.
-As a startup with only a few employees, creating well-made translations for most of the world’s languages would be impossible.
-So instead, we chose to enable our community to share their own expertise.
+As a startup with only a few employees, creating well-made translations for most of the world’s languages would be difficult.
+Instead, we allow the community to share their own expertise.

 Getting started

 1. Sign in using GitHub.
-(You need a GitHub account to contribute translations.)
+(If you don't have a GitHub account, you'll need to create one to contribute translations.)

 2. At the top, select the language(s) you wish to translate.